reactor/reactor-core/README.md

 [ParallelFlux](http://projectreactor.io/core/docs/api/?reactor/core/publisher/ParallelFlux
-.html) can starve your CPU's from any sequence whose work can be subdivided in concurrent tasks.
+.html) can starve your CPU's from any sequence whose work can be subdivided in concurrent [ParallelFlux](http://projectreactor.io/docs/core/release/api/reactor/core/publisher/ParallelFlux.html) can starve your CPU's from any sequence whose work can be subdivided in concurrent tasks.
 Turn back into a `Flux` with `ParallelFlux#sequential()`, an unordered join or use abitrary merge strategies via 'groups()'.